AhmetSmlCicek/tweetstream-pyspark/README.md

 Raw data is cleaned and preprocessed before being fed into ML model.
 Then, ML model takes tweets and classify it as real or fake alert.

 # Run
 All tasks (getting tweets, reading them with Spark, processing data) take place in a separate Docker container.
-All you need to do is to run docker compose which in turn creates docker images and spin docker containers.
+All you need to do is to run start.sh  which in turn creates docker images and spin docker containers.